 In episode 91, finally the main characters defeat Dr. Hell.
 Naturally, they think the war is over and they have finally achieved peace.
-However, the music playing during the last scenes is eerie, and the narrator voice reminds the viewers that Archduke Gorgon is still alive, and he warns the heroes are about to face the worst battle of their lives.
-In the next episode, two Mykene War Beasts, more powerful anything Hell had ever constructed, utterly crush the heroes and destroy their Home Base.
+However, the music playing during the last scenes is eerie, and the narrator voice reminds the viewers that Archduke Gorgon is still alive, warning that the heroes are about to face the worst battle of their lives.
+In the very next episode, two Mykene War Beasts, more powerful than anything Dr. Hell had ever constructed, utterly crush the heroes and destroy their Home Base.

 In episode 92, Sayaka and Boss are fighting the War Beasts and being utterly trounced.
-Then Kouji finally shows up... and the War Beasts tear through his Humongous Mecha like if Mazinger-Z was made of paper instead of Made of Indestructium.
+Then Kouji finally shows up... and the War Beasts tear through Mazinger-Z as if it was made of paper instead of indestructium.

 In the Mazinger-Z vs Great General of Darkness feature Kouji is fighting an army of MykeneWar Beasts... and getting completely trashed.
 Out of helplessness, the main characters launch Boss Borot.
-Boss' Humongous Mecha crashes into a Beast was previosuly thought of like invulnerable, and he manages blowing it up, saving Mazinger.
+Boss' Humongous Mecha crashes into a Beast that was previously thought of as invulnerable, and he manages to blow it up, saving Mazinger.
 The main characters cheer up... right before another War Beast swats Boss away with a single blow, and the Mykene army keeps on tearing an utterly helpless Mazinger apart.

 In the Gosaku Ota manga episodes, Mazinger-Z is trashing Hell's Super Villain Lair.
 Hell is out of Robeasts, out of Co-Dragons, out of troops, out of traps and out of tricks.
-Suddenly Archduke Gorgon shows up, commanding two War Beasts proceed to soundly trash Mazinger-Z, and Hell laughs thinking he has won at last.
+Suddenly Archduke Gorgon shows up, commanding two War Beasts that proceed to soundly trash Mazinger-Z, and Hell laughs thinking he has won at last.
 And then Gorgon backstabs him.
 Literally.